jriecken/sat-js/README.md

  - `setOffset(offset)` - Set the current offset
  - `rotate(angle)` - Rotate the original points of this polygon counter-clockwise (around its local coordinate system) by the specified number of radians.
 The `angle` rotation will be applied on top of this rotation.
  - `translate(x, y)` - Translate the original points of this polygon (relative to the local coordinate system) by the specified amounts.
 The `offset` translation will be applied on top of this translation.
  - `getAABB()` - Compute the axis-aligned bounding box.
+Returns a new Polygon every time it is called.
+Is performed based on the `calcPoints`.
+ - `getAABBAsBox()` - Compute the axis-aligned bounding box.
 Returns a new Box every time it is called.
 Is performed based on the `calcPoints`.
  - `getCentroid()` - Compute the [Centroid](https://en.wikipedia.org/wiki/Centroid#Centroid_of_a_polygon) of the polygon.
 Is performed based on the `calcPoints`.

 ### SAT.Box